 (Click on photos to open/view each video/album)

-The NSS kicked off with an Icebreaker Reception for arriving guests at the Army Heritage and Education Center (AHEC) on Sunday evening, June 3rd.
-The NSS officially opened at the US Army War College on Monday, June 4th, with a formal welcome address in Bliss Hall Auditorium by the Commandant, Major General John Kem followed by NSS guests meeting with the students in one of 24 seminar groups.
-In the afternoon, former U.S. Trade Representative Ambassador Ron Kirk provided the keynote address, discussed economic diplomacy as an instrument of national power, and talked about the benefits of trade.
-He noted the power of economic engagement, and stated countries who enter into economic agreement do not go to war.
+The NSS kicked off with an Icebreaker Reception for arriving guests at the Army Heritage and Education Center (AHEC) on Sunday evening, June 2.
+The NSS officially opened at the US Army War College on Monday, June 3, with a formal welcome address in Bliss Hall Auditorium by the Commandant, Major General John Kem followed by NSS guests meeting with the students in one of 24 seminar groups.
+In the afternoon, former U.S. Ambassador to Lithuania Deborah McCarthy provided the keynote address, discussing the role diplomats play in international relations and how diplomacy is woven through all elements of national power.
+She offered explanations and examples of diplomatic work to defend the American people and way of life, enhance U.S. economic prosperity, preserve peace through strength, and advance American interests.
+Her examples highlighted the interaction of diplomats with U.S. military leaders, the U.S. Trade Representative, and others, making the point that diplomacy is not an exclusive club.
+She noted five key elements of diplomacy: reconnaissance, communication, negotiation, foreign assistance, and overseas presence.
 That evening, each of the seminar groups gathered for dinner at various locations around Carlisle to socialize and review the day's events.

-Thursday morning began with seminar discussions of the Gettysburg Staff Ride; a review of the week's learning points, followed by the week's final distinguished speaker - Mr. David Sanger.
-Mr. Sanger is the Chief Washington correspondent for the New York Times, provided his perspective on the informational instrument of national power.
+Thursday morning began with seminar discussions of the Gettysburg Staff Ride; a review of the week's learning points, followed by the week's final distinguished speaker - the Honorable James Clapper.
+Mr. Clapper, who served as the fourth U.S. Director of National Intelligence (DNI), provided his perspective on the informational instrument of national power.
 The Commandant then closed the week with his concluding remarks, thanking the NSS participants for the part each played in making the event a noteworthy success.